bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_funnel.md

    ```
    sudo tailscale funnel --https=443 --bg --set-path / http://localhost:3001
    ```
+   The Tailscale agent will ask the Tailscale relay servers to setup an endpoint with a TLS proxy.
+All https requests arriving on that endpoint will be forwarded through the funnel to the Tailscale agent.

    The advantage of using the standard https port 443 is that browsers will add it automatically to any https url, when not specified explicit.
 However when port 443 is already in use on your device by another application, you could also use ports 8443 or 10000.
 Any other port numbers are currently ***not*** supported for funnels.
 This limitation is in most use cases not a show stopper, because you can serve multiple local services on the same https port (by using sub paths).
 6. The ***output*** of this command will show the public url (https://your_machine_name.your_tailnet_name.ts.net)  where you can access this funnel.
 7. Open the ***url*** https://your_machine_name.your_tailnet_name.ts.net/check on your browser, and you should get the test page of the smarthome node: